pytest-dev/pytest-order/docs/source/index.rst

 ``pytest-order`` is a fork of
 `pytest-ordering <https://github.com/ftobia/pytest-ordering>`__, which is not maintained anymore.
-The idea and most of the code has been created by Frank Tobia, the author of that plugin.
+The idea and most of the code has been created by Frank Tobia, the author of that plugin, and contributors to the project.

-However, ``pytest-order`` is not compatible with ``pytest-ordering`` due to the changed marker name (``order`` instead of ``run``) and the removal of all other special markers for consistence (see
-`this issue <https://github.com/ftobia/pytest-ordering/issues/38>`__).
+However, ``pytest-order`` is not compatible with ``pytest-ordering`` due to the changed marker name (``order`` instead of ``run``) and the removal of all other special markers for consistence (as has been discussed in `this issue <https://github.com/ftobia/pytest-ordering/issues/38>`__).
 This also avoids clashes between the plugins if they are both installed.